How does a woman's age impact on her fertility?

 Chromosome Problems and Age

-Another consideration when trying to conceive in the later years of life are chromosome abnormalities.
+Another consideration when trying to conceive in the later years of life are chromosomal abnormalities.
 The older female is more apt to conceive a child with a chromosome problem than a younger woman.

 As the hormone levels change with age, ovulation may become sporadic.
 Ovulation is the time of the month when the female ovaries release the egg ready for fertilization.
 If ovulation becomes sporadic, the female may have trouble conceiving.